How to Grow New Grass for Your Lawn in Fall

 Water each session for 10 minutes with a spray nozzle that is adjusted for a soft mist gentle spray or an oscillating sprinkler, but not to the point where there are puddles, which may wash some seed away.
 It is imperative to not saturate the soil, so focus on frequent yet light watering.
 This may mean sprinkling your lawn lightly as much as 2-3 times per day if the weather is hot and dry or windy.
 Only the top layer of soil needs to be moistened.
 Try to avoid disturbing the seed so it can maintain good soil contact.
 Some species of grass have germination times as long as 21 days, so be patient and continue watering.

 Temperature also greatly affects new grass.
 During hot periods, lawns need more water.
 Avoid over-watering and saturating the soil.
 After the seed germinates, continue watering daily for the next week or two.
 The tiny grass plants have small root systems at this time and may die if the top layer of soil is allowed to dry out.
 Water makes up 70 percent to 80 percent of the weight of our lawn grasses, and the clippings alone are nearly 90 percent water.

 - Mow when the grass reaches 3 ½ to 4 inches.
 Mow at a height of 3 inches.

 - Do not spray weed control or chemicals for the first few months.

 Watering your lawn after aeration and overseeding

-Soon after your lawn has been aerated and over seeded water the lawn thoroughly to wash the seed into the holes made after the core aerating process.
-This will give the seeds good contact with the soil for best germination.
+Soon after your lawn has been aerated and over seeded, water the lawn thoroughly to wash the seed into the holes made after the core aerating process.
+This will give the grass seeds good contact with the soil for best germination.
 For most sprinklers this will mean leaving the water running at each location for about 6 minutes.

 Good luck with the success of your lawn!